slyubomirsky/sumo-ilp/README.md

 Query: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 600 opt-score --max --lower-score 0 --upper-score 7 --day 14`

 I include the schedule [here](schedules/most_losing.md), which took 432 seconds of solver time.
+We can verify that 39 losing scores is optimal by similar reasoning to the above.
+Suppose there were 40 losing scores.
+Those 40 wrestlers collectively lost at least 320 bouts, but there are 315 bouts in a tournament.

 ### Mathematically secure championship (up to tie) on day 10